yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Global, FollowerBelief

+??? example  "[relativeAmount]% Production when constructing [buildingFilter] wonders [cityFilter]"
+	Example: "[+20]% Production when constructing [Culture] wonders [in all cities]"

+	Applicable to: Global, FollowerBelief

 ??? example  "[relativeAmount]% Production towards any buildings that already exist in the Capital"
 	Example: "[+20]% Production towards any buildings that already exist in the Capital"

 	Applicable to: Global, FollowerBelief

-??? example  "Tile yields from Natural Wonders doubled"
-	Applicable to: Global

 ??? example  "Military Units gifted from City-States start with [amount] XP"
 	Example: "Military Units gifted from City-States start with [3] XP"